By Michael Hall

-Whilst “hands on” treatment provides short term relief, exercise rehabilitation and training reinforces these gains making them more permanent.
+Whilst “hands-on” treatment provide short term relief, exercise rehabilitation and training reinforce these gains making them more permanent.
 As an athlete’s body adapts to the training that they undertake, so can your body adapt to your treatment and training program so that you can overcome and prevent causes of your problem.
-Hence, it is only corrective exercise with postural / movement correction reinforcing “hands on” treatment that will give permanent relief and better long term functional and sporting performance.
+Hence, it is only corrective exercise with postural / movement correction reinforcing “hands-on” treatment that will give permanent relief and better long term functional and sporting performance.

 Finally, if you subscribe to the Bodywise Health research newsletter, you will receive fortnightly articles, tips and research on current and the latest in treatment and optimal health.
-This knowledge will help give you the power to make better health choices, so that you can live a better life and that is optimal physical heath is all about.
+This knowledge will help give you the power to make better health choices so that you can live a better life and that is optimal physical health is all about.

 For further information on how you can benefit from Bodywise Health Optimal Well Being Programs or for an appointment, please call Bodywise Health on 1 300 BODYWISE (263 994).
 We look forward to helping you achieve outstanding results.